rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 }
 ```

-When used on a function, if the [expression] of an [expression statement] is a [call expression] to that function, and the expression is held across an await point, this lint is violated.
+When used on a function, if the value returned by a function is held across an await point, this lint is violated.

 ```rust
 #[must_not_await]